BBVA/apicheck/README.rst

 .. figure:: https://raw.githubusercontent.com/BBVA/apicheck/master/docs/source/_static/images/apicheck-logo-150x150.png
    :align: center

-``API-Check`` is a complete toolset designed and created for testing REST APIs.
+``APICheck`` is a complete toolset designed and created for testing REST APIs.

-Why API-Check
+Why APICheck
 -------------

-API-Check focuses not only in the security testing and hacking use cases.
+APICheck focuses not only in the security testing and hacking use cases.
 The goal of the project is to become a complete toolset for ``DevSecOps`` cycles.

 The tools are aimed to diverse users profiles: